aau-claaudia/hpc/docs/index.md

     ---

     #### :lucide-star: Mistral AI for AAU researchers
-    AI Studio and Le Chat are now available for research API and chatbot workflows.
+    AI Studio and Vibe are now available for research API and chatbot workflows.

     [:lucide-arrow-right: Read more](/mistral/)